fahedslx/HTTPageboy/README.md

 	}

 	fn main() {
-		// Location to run, in this example is defined to local. let serving_url: &str  = "127.0.0.1:7878";
+		// Location to run, in this example is defined to an arbitrary ip and port. let serving_url: &str  = "127.0.0.1:7878";
 		// Define number of requests the server will be able to run at the same time. let threads_number: u8 = 10;